dmit-git/apollo-client/docs/source/caching/cache-configuration.md

 });
 ```

 Note that `existing` will be undefined the very first time the `merge` function is called, since the cache does not contain any data for this field (within this particular object) yet.
-The default `existing = []` parameter style is a good solution for this case.
+The `existing = []` default parameter style is a convenient way to handle this case.

 You might be tempted to write this function in a more destructive, less "functional" style: